 28th June 2017

-iUK Construction Week survey highlights scale of building performance challenge
+Building performance identified as leading concern in commercial properties

+The scale of the building performance challenge has been highlighted in a recent UK Construction Week survey, with nearly three quarters of respondents naming ‘building performance’ as a key consideration.

-UK Construction Week recently published the results of its Building Performance Challenge Survey – an industry-wide study designed to offer insight into the fundamental challenges and aims associated with improving building performance and saving energy across the lifespan of a commercial property.
+The Building Performance Challenge Survey is an industry-wide study into the fundamental challenges encountered across the lifespan of a commercial property.

-The Building Performance Challenge survey, in partnership with the Electrical Contractors’ Association (ECA), revealed that the majority of respondents (72%) class building performance as one of the most important features in a commercial building, with design (60%) and sustainability (56%) also cited as crucial attributes.
+The survey, in partnership with the Electrical Contractors’ Association (ECA), revealed that the majority of respondents (72%) class building performance as one of the most important features in a commercial building, with design (60%) and sustainability (56%) also cited as crucial attributes.

 Interestingly, a highly significant 67% of respondents identified a lack of knowledge as a serious issue in preventing buildings being run more efficiently, highlighting that more needs to be done in terms of education and training.